Best Value Mini Group Combo

 Day 9 Departure from Zhangjiajie

 Your 9 days budget China tour will end here.
-After check-out, please arrange your own taxi to the airport for your homebound flight.
+After check-out, please arrange your own way back to the airport for your homebound flight.
 Due to the limited international flight options from Zhangjiajie, you may consider connecting through major hubs such as Shanghai, Beijing, or Hong Kong.

 Meals: Breakfast